 Data Type: SurfacePosition

 Overview

 A SurfacePosition is typically used to specify a coordinate on the surface of a celestial body.
 Optionally, an altitude above the surface may also be specified.
-The reference ellipsoid used to define the surface may be mission-specific.
+The reference ellipsoid used to define the surface may be mission specific.